Ayeesha Aiman

 Ayeesha S. Aiman (born 19 September 1990) is an Indian actress, model, beauty pageant titleholder.
 She was crowned Miss India International 2015 and she represented India at Miss International 2015 pageant held in Tokyo, Japan.
 She made her acting debut in a Bollywood film India Lockdown by National award-winning director Madhur Bhandarkar.
 Ayeesha S Aiman played her first lead role Randeep Hooda starrer web series Inspector Avinash, where Ayeesha played gorgeous modern-day royal princess in the series presented by Jio Studios.
 Ayeesha will be seen in another web series AK47 where she is leading the series.

 Biography

-Ayessha S. Aiman was born on 19 September 1990 in Nawada district of Bihar.
+Aiman was born on 19 September 1990 in Nawada district of Bihar.

 Pageantry

 She was awarded Panasonic Beauty Ambassador for the year 2015 award by the Panasonic organisation and Miss Visit Japan Tourism Ambassador by the Japan Tourism and International Cultural association at Miss International pageant.
 Supriya Aiman was awarded Asia Star Model award in South Korea, Seoul in the year of 2018 may in Asia Model Festival irrespective of her contribution in The modelling industry.